Every separation is a rehearsal for death.

 When you part with someone whom in all likelihood you will never see again, this is almost the same as him dying for you.
 You will never see him again and some day he will die – before or after you, it does not matter; he is mortal.

 With this in mind, there are two stances we may take with respect to so-called “casual encounters.”
 The most common attitude is to consider the encounter insignificant.
 The unknown person who crosses our life’s-path and with whom we have a brief transient contact means nothing to us.
 Our meeting has no value and is devoid of any weight, for he will vanish from our life forever.
 This attitude may occasionally lead to utter indifference concerning the other person.
 We may view him as “irrelevant” to our lives – as irrelevant as he was a few minutes earlier when we had not known of his existence.

 When I was traveling around the world, moving from place to place along a one-way travel trajectory, I knew that when I parted with someone with whom I had just interacted briefly, in all likelihood I would never again see him; that he would never again cross my life’s-path.
 Our relationship henceforth would be sealed forever by our mutual death.
-We would not exist for one another apart perhaps as images in our faint memories.
+We would not exist for one another apart perhaps as faint memories.

 Allowing the idea of death to permeate our daily contacts in this positive manner, together with its corollary idea that each encounter is unique, fateful, and even monumental, transforms forever the way we interact with our fellow humans.
-Not only every encounter but also each person with whom we come in contact are henceforth experienced as being unique and special.
-This idea, but most importantly, this attitude and this practical change in the way we interact with others, finally becomes the template upon which the feeling of universal brotherhood may be built and then grow.
+Not only every encounter, but also each person with whom we come in contact, are henceforth experienced as being unique and special.
+This idea, but most importantly, this attitude and this practical change in the way we interact with others, finally becomes the template upon which the feeling of universal brotherhood may be built and grow.